axelcarapinha/CmyMessage/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the project
-A _C_ server with multiple services, applying the knowledge of the Computer Networks' class to a considerably broader coding architecture and extension of topics.
+A server made in _C_, with multiple services, such as a BroadcastChat, FTP, and more to come!
+It's a way of applying the knowledge of the Computer Networks' class to a considerably broader coding architecture and extension of topics.

 <!-- HOW TO START IT -->
 ## Getting started